The-fiber-Group/fiber-Language-and-Environment-Standard/syntax-summary.md

 	``modifies whatever is passed in to "x" in-place``

 ## Transparent Functions
-A transparent function is declared with the `{{` operator instead of the `{` operator.
+A transparent function is declared with two open braces instead of one.
 A transparent function does one thing differently than other functions.
 A transparent function will return the object that the function it calls returns instead of its own return parameter.
 A transparent function will also overwrite its own stack if it calls itself.
 This allows for function recursion without stack overflow.
 A transparent function that calls itself will always occupy a static area in the program stack until it exits.
 Any function called by a transparent function is required to have an identical return parameter type to the transparent function.

 	``a transparent function that calculates the fibbonanci sequence recursively``
 	{{fib a b c = d :